mautic/user-documentation/docs/index.rst

 :xref:`Knowledge Base` - Provides a database of tutorials, FAQs, and how-to articles.

-Contributing Guide - Learn how you can get involved and contribute to the development and success of Mautic's documentation.
+:xref:`Contributing Guide` - Describes how to get involved and contribute to Mautic's documentation development.

 .. note::